flyteorg/flytectl/docs/source/contribute.rst

 ###########################

 First off, thank you for thinking about contributing!
-Below you’ll find instructions that will hopefully guide you through how to contribute to, fix, and improve Flytectl.
+Here are the instructions that will guide you through contributing, fixing, and improving Flytectl.

 📝 Contribute to Documentation
 ==============================